FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Experiments

+To answer \textbf{RQ2}, as shown in Table~\ref{tab:exp2-1} and Table~\ref{tab:exp2-2}, we extended the heterogeneity setting from the default $\mathrm{Dir}(0.1)$ to $\mathrm{Dir}(0.5)$ and $\mathrm{Dir}(1)$, and scaled the number of clients from the default 10 to 20 and 50 to examine scalability.

-\textbf{Heterogeneity.} Table \ref{tab:exp2-2} shows that \method outperforms baseline methods in accuracy while maintaining significant fairness when confronted with diverse data distributions exhibiting varying levels of heterogeneity.
+\textbf{Heterogeneity.} Table \ref{tab:exp2-1} shows that \premethod outperforms baseline methods in accuracy while maintaining significant fairness when faced with diverse data distributions exhibiting varying levels of heterogeneity.
+Except for the $\mathrm{Dir}(0.5)$ scenario, where it falls slightly short of q-FFL, \premethod demonstrated fairness improvements of 22.0\% and 50\% over the best baseline in $\mathrm{Dir}(0.1)$ and $\mathrm{Dir}(1.0)$, respectively.
+Table \ref{tab:exp2-2} shows that \method outperforms baseline methods in accuracy while maintaining significant fairness when confronted with diverse data distributions exhibiting varying levels of heterogeneity.
 Except for the $\mathrm{Dir}(0.5)$ scenario, where it slightly underperforms q-FFL, \method shows fairness improvements of 30.3\% and 18.9\% over the best baseline in $\mathrm{Dir}(0.1)$ and $\mathrm{Dir}(1.0)$, respectively.